 The aforementioned activities merely scratch the surface of things you can do in British Columbia.
 You can find additional recommendations in local blogs such as Canadian Sky.

-- British-Columbia is home to three UNESCO World Heritage Sites, seven national parks, seven recreational areas, two heritage parks, and one sanctuary.
+- British-Columbia is home to eight UNESCO World Heritage Sites, seven national parks, seven recreational areas and one sanctuary.